ThibaultUrien/SemesterProject/README.md

 ####The class used as parameter of drawers

 All these class are in the package ch.epfl.perfNetwork.drawers.
 In this same package you will find class that are not directly drawn but are component of drawn objects.
 The classes of this package are mostly mutable.
 Those class aren't mean to do many things.
 Their goal is to product object that will be used to keep track of the state of the application.
-In addition with field definitions you will find one methode that create on or many instance of the object and is only called once at the start of the application and always from the class Main (except for PerfBarStack.apply), or some filed accessor that enforce consistency.
+In addition with field definitions you will find one methode that create on or many instance of the object and is only called once at the start of the application and always from the class Main (except for-PerfBarStack.apply), or some filed accessor that enforce consistency.

 ####The classes used to import data from javascript